 Marketers know that a product’s brand is everything.
 If a product is not selling to its potential, one solution is often to tweak the brand, or “rebrand” the product.
 Kentucky Fried Chicken changed their branding to KFC to de-emphasize ‘fried chicken” and appear to be a more healthy option.
 If it works in business, shouldn’t it work in education?

 In math classrooms across the world, students are told on a regular basis to “show their work”.
 I wish I had a nickel for every time those words came out of my mouth during my educational career.
-It is certainly done with good intentions–it is critical that students are able to communicate mathematically.
-Not to mention the valuable feedback teachers receive when they analyze the “work” a student has shown.
+It is certainly done with good intentions—it is critical that students are able to communicate mathematically.
+Both communication and reasoning and proof are process standards that should be incorporated into our math instruction.

 My problem is not with the process, it’s with the words, so I have been experimenting with rebranding “show your work”.

 As I see it, there are two major problems with asking students to show their work.
 First, the words hold a very negative connotation in the minds of students.
 It’s something they have to do.
 Furthermore, the words are often delivered in a way that is not conducive to cooperation.
 “John, if I’ve told you once I’ve told you a million times, you’ve GOT to show your work.”
 “Valerie, I’m not taking this paper until you show your work!”

 Second, many students don’t show their work because they don’t know what the heck it means!
 My favorite is the student who circles the multiple-choice answer they think is correct and then x’s out the other choices.
 If you ask, they are “showing their work”.